chogue1/chogue1.github.io/BloggerBay/Milestone-1/Code.md

 2. Feedback: The creators share the prototype with other team members, stakeholders, and focus groups made up the intended end-users.
 Everyone evaluates both the design and usability before submitting feedback.

 3. Improvement: The feedback is used to create a new iteration of the prototype.
 The process then cycles round to Step 2 for further feedback.
 This continues until there are no more changes or a specified cut-off is reached (either a date or number of iterations).

+### Github account

+We all have our own GitHub accounts that we will use to store and push code after it has been tested

+### Publishing Project Docs

+ project docs will be posted through the team repository created by christian, everyone in the group has access to this repository